 For example, if a bad actor takes over your bank account, they may be able to access your email, mobile wallets, airline rewards, government benefits, social media accounts, and more.
 And if that isn’t scary enough, they may also be able to glean different pieces of information (birthday, address, answer to security questions, etc.) and take over even more accounts or create new accounts as “you.”
 And just like that, the fraudster now has the keys to dozens more accounts.
 With just one set of credentials, your entire online persona can be hacked and transformed before you notice there’s anything wrong.

-Account takeover identity theft is also common today because virtually every app or website is accessible via the “sign in with Facebook” button, meaning one username and password combination often unlocks dozens more.
+Account takeover identity theft is also common today because virtually every app or website is accessible via the “sign in with Facebook” (or Google, Apple, etc.) button, meaning one username and password combination often unlocks dozens more.
 And while password managers like 1Password or Okta eliminate the necessity of remembering various passwords, the solution is still, simply, a password — a static identification metric that is easily compromised.

 How common is ATO fraud?

-Why does account takeover fraud matter to my business?
+Why does account takeover matter to my business?

 When fraudsters perform account takeovers, they usually attack personal — not corporate — accounts.
 However, ATO fraud could cost your company money as well.
-For example, if the affected user disputes the fraudulent transactions, you may be held liable.
-In fact, US businesses lost around $5 billion in 2017 due to account takeovers.
+For example, if the affected user disputes a fraudulent transaction, you may be held liable.
+In fact, account takeover fraud resulted in nearly $13 billion in losses in 2023 alone.

 Additionally, ATO fraud incidents can damage your reputation and make it hard to attract and retain customers.
 Trust is arguably the most critical commodity for consumer companies today.
 If that line of trust is broken, you’re not just losing money — you’re losing future customers and brand loyalty.
 According to Twilio, 86% of consumers said they’d stop using a business if their account was compromised.